AdeDoyle/ReLeniter/README.md

 # ReLeniter
 Takes Irish text and replaces lenition shown by means of a letter "h" following a lenitable character with lenition shown by a punctum delens.

-## Prerequisites
+### Prerequisites

+Python 3.

-Python 3.\nNo libraries aside from those included with Python 3 are requred for this program.
+No libraries aside from those included with Python 3 are requred for this program.

 ### IDE Used